Logarithmic laws and unique ergodicity

-Every flat surface $(X,\omega)$ belongs to a \textbf{moduli space} of flat surfaces of genus $g$, $\mathcal{M}_g$, which is the set of all classes conformally-equivalent flat surfaces of genus $g$.
-The space $\mathcal{M}_g$ is a non-compact, finite dimensional orbifold.
-It is stratified by different possible singularity patterns of $\Sigma$.
-In other words, it is stratified by the number of zeros of $\omega$ and the corresponding orders of the zeros, and different strata are denoted by $\mathcal{M}_g(\bar{k})$, where $\bar{k}$ denotes the singularity pattern associated to the stratum.
-We denote by $\mathcal{M}_g^{(1)}$ the set of all flat surfaces of genus $g$ and unit area.
-The space $\mathcal{M}_g^{(1)}$ is exhausted by compact sets of the form
+Every flat surface $(X,\omega)$ belongs to a \textbf{moduli space} of flat surfaces of genus $g$, $\mathcal{A}_g$.
+The space $\mathcal{A}_g$ is a non-compact, finite dimensional orbifold and it is stratified by different possible singularity patterns of $\Sigma$.
+In other words, it is stratified by the number of zeros of $\omega$ and the corresponding orders of the zeros, and different strata are denoted by $\mathcal{A}_g(\bar{k})$, where $\bar{k}$ denotes the singularity pattern associated to the stratum.
+We denote by $\mathcal{A}_g^{(1)}$ the set of all flat surfaces of genus $g$ and unit area.
+The space $\mathcal{A}_g^{(1)}$ is exhausted by compact sets of the form